microsoft/language-server-protocol/_specifications/specification-3-17.md

 **Requesting semantic tokens for a range**

 When a user opens a file it can be beneficial to only compute the semantic tokens for the visible range (faster rendering of the tokens in the user interface).
-If a server can compute these tokens faster than for the whole file it can provide a handler for the `textDocument/semanticTokens/range` request to handle this case special.
+If a server can compute these tokens faster than for the whole file it can provide a handler for the `textDocument/semanticTokens/range` request to handle this special case.
 Please note that if a client also announces that it will send the `textDocument/semanticTokens/range` server should implement this request as well to allow for flicker free scrolling and semantic coloring of a minimap.

 _Request_: